 CISSR supports faculty research through grants that can be used for a wide range of activities.
 During the fellowship term, CISSR provides administrative support and assistance with outreach and dissemination efforts.
 Grant amounts vary.

-Faculty members who wish to workshop an in-progress book manuscript related to CISSR’s core interests and priorities can apply for a book workshop award.
-The award can be used to gather colleagues, editors, and other key readers; CISSR staff coordinate the logistics of the event, allowing faculty to focus their energies exclusively on the substance of the workshop.
+Faculty members with book manuscripts related to CISSR’s core interests and priorities can apply for book workshop and monograph enhancement awards.
+The workshop is intended to gather colleagues, editors, and other key readers; CISSR staff coordinate the logistics of the event, allowing faculty to focus their energies exclusively on the substance of the workshop.
 Up to $7,500.
+Monograph enhancement awards support scholarly book projects in myriad other ways, including (but not limited to) obligatory press subsidies, open-access subvention fees, translations, indexing, permissions, cartographic services, specialty typesetting, and other expenses that are essential to the timely completion of highest quality manuscripts.
+Up to $10,000.

 Faculty Fellow and Affiliate Write-Ins